 Some Times corrupted system files may Cause the CPU, Memory Leak.
 Windows has an inbuilt System File Checker tool Which can use to scan the system for any potentially corrupted files.
-This tool will detail and potentially fix any unexpected corruptions, returning the system to good working state.
-To Run the system file check tool
+This tool will detail and potentially fix any unexpected corruption, returning the system to a good working state.
+To run the system file check tool

 Disable RuntimeBroker using Windows Registry

 RuntimeBroker is a Windows process, which is supposed to help you manage permissions of the Windows Store apps.
 Ideally, it should not take up a lot of memory or CPU resources but faulty apps result in the process using GBs of memory, thus causing performance issues.
 Disable RuntimeBroker can help a lot to fix High CPU, Memory, Hard Disk Usages On windows 10

 Here How To disable RuntimeBroker using Windows Registry

 - Press Windows + R, type regedit and click ok,